Dajun-Lin/Dajun-Lin.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Economics, University of Virginia, May 2019 (expected).
+* Ph.D. in Economics, University of Virginia, 2019.
-* B.S. in Mathematics and Economics, University of Delaware, May 2012.
+* B.S. in Mathematics and Economics, University of Delaware, 2012.

 Skills
 ======